 - Disreputable lenders.
 There are many disreputable lenders operating online that prey on people with bad credit, so make sure you evaluate the lender before you apply.

 - Direct debit.
 While direct debit can be a positive if you have the money to repay a large loan in the account you provide your lender, it can prove costly if your account becomes overdrawn by your lender automatically withdrawing owed funds.

 What to watch out for with instalment loans

-If you think you may have trouble making your repayments or that the repayments might put a strain on your budget, you should reconsider applying.
-If you fail to make your repayments on time, you may have to pay additional fees and it can negatively affect your credit score.
+If you think you might have trouble making your repayments or that the repayments might put a strain on your budget, you should reconsider applying for this type of loan.
+If you fail to make your repayments on time, you may have to pay additional fees, and it can negatively affect your credit score.

 Before you accept any loan contract, go through the terms and conditions carefully so you have a clear picture of how much you may have to pay in fees and charges.